 such as Hepatitis C & B and HIV, support, advice and referrals to the appropriate relevant services.

 The service is for any individuals on the West Coast 16 years and over who choose to use drugs.

 The service supplies free-of-charge clean needles and syringes and other drug-related

 paraphernalia, condoms and lube along with peer education, drug lifestyle counselling

 and individual support.
 Clients are also offered up-to-date information on

 Hepatitis C and B and HIV/Aids and how to access support networks.

 HOW DO I ACCESS THIS SERVICE?

-Contact the Nelson needle exchange between the hours of 9am to 4:30pm, Monday to Friday.
+Contact the needle exchange programme national office between the hours of 9am to 4:30pm, Monday to Friday.

 Free 3ml syringes and needles are available as part of the 1-4-1 exchange programme.
 There is also a range of other equipment which can be purchased.